 Russia's Chubais lashes authorities for jailing Nemtsov

-Nemtsov was among the 130 people detained in Moscow and Saint Petersburg on December 31 -- the date of traditional end-of-month rallies in which Russians assert their constitutional right to gather in public places.
+The 51-year-old Nemtsov was among the 130 people detained in Moscow and Saint Petersburg on December 31 -- the date of traditional end-of-month rallies in which Russians assert their constitutional right to gather in public places.

-The Moscow rally was sanctioned but still resulted in dozens of arrests that saw the police move against those trying to extend the rally beyond the small space assigned to them on a central Moscow square.
+The Moscow demonstration was sanctioned but still resulted in dozens of arrests that saw the police move against those trying to extend the rally beyond the small space assigned to them on a central Moscow square.

 Nemtsov -- who along with Chubais served as a first deputy prime minister under the administration of former president Boris Yeltsin -- was sentenced Sunday to 15 days in prison for disobeying police orders.